yjlim-larr/Reinforcement_learning/Policy_gradient/DPG/README.md

 (s,a) pair data is sampled from behavior policy,
 <p align="center"> <img src="./img/ALGO.png" alt="MLE" width="80%" height="80%"/> </p>

-# Results
-Use Pendulum-v0 for checking model.
-Pendulum-v0's reward is less than zero, and action is on continuous space, range is [-2, 2].
-It means, for maximizing action * Q value, action is always -2.
-But policy evaluation value J is not proportional to action value.

 # Reference
 Importance sampling: https://untitledtblog.tistory.com/135